m-zakeri/m-zakeri.github.io/content/pages/presenations.md

 All of my previous presentations and talks are available to view or download.
 Please cite it if you read that and it was useful for you.
-All presentations slides are hosted by [SlideShare](https://www.slideshare.net/MortezaZakeri){:target="_blank"}, and content of this page updates regularly.
+All presentations slides are hosted by [SlideShare](https://www.slideshare.net/){:target="_blank"}, and all video talks are hosted by [Aparat](https://www.aparat.com/) free video sharing service.

-## Videos
+Content of this page updates regularly based on my [SlideShare](https://www.slideshare.net/MortezaZakeri){:target="_blank"} account and [Micropedia channel in Aparat](){:target="_blank"}.

-## Slides
+## Presentations

 ### An overview of anomaly detection techniques